The Falcon's Brother: Plot

-After proving his identity, Tom is freed and directs Marcia to investigate Harrington's photographer, Savitski.
+After proving his identity, Tom is freed and directs Marcia to investigate Harrington's photographer Savitski.
 Tom confronts Arlette with the gun, forcing her to admit that she hid the weapon to protect her love, Harrington who denies murdering Diane and is exonerated by a ballistics expert.
 Marcia discovers that Savitski is an illegal alien.
 After smoking a cigar, and about to reveal a clue about mass murders to Tom and Lefty, Savitski falls dead, dropping a pile of magazines.

-Deducing that Savitski was killed by a poisoned cigar, the same way the suicide victim on the ship, was killed, Tom instructs Lefty to pose as the photographer when Valdez and Carmela enter his office with guns drawn.
+Deducing that Savitski was killed by a poisoned cigar, the same way the suicide victim on the ship was killed, Tom instructs Lefty to pose as the photographer when Valdez and Carmela enter his office with guns drawn.
 When Tom steps out of the shadows, the pair identify themselves as Mexican counter-espionage agents and explain that Diane was killed because she knew too much.
 After Tom notifies Donovan of Savitski's murder, he brings back the photographer's magazines.
 Certain that Harrington is involved in the murders, Tom and Lefty realize a magazine cover dated December 7, prophesying the Pearl Harbor attack and another magazine cover indicates an incident will take place that day at a Long Island inn.

-Tom and Marcia speed off to stop the sabotage, while The Falcon regains consciousness and joins Lefty on a trip to Long Island where German agents have been preparing for an attack, and Harrington is one of them.
+Tom and Marcia speed off to stop the sabotage, while the Falcon regains consciousness and joins Lefty on a trip to Long Island where German agents have been preparing for an attack and Harrington is one of them.
 After capturing Tom and Marcia and locking them in a bell tower, the agents go ahead with their plan to assassinate a Latin American envoy as his aircraft lands.
-Tom manages to ring the bell, just as his brother steps in front of the diplomat, sacrificing his own life for that of an ally.
+Tom manages to ring the bell, just as the Falcon steps in front of the diplomat, sacrificing his own life for that of an ally.
 With the spy ring smashed, Tom takes up where his brother left off, becoming the new Falcon.